Differential Privacy as a Perk: Federated Learning over Multiple-Access Fading Channels with a Multi-Antenna Base Station: Optimal Receive Beamforming for Free-DP AirFL

-\begin{remark}[The property of privacy-for-free is also holds in multi-user SIMO system] Our results enable a \emph{privacy-for-free} mechanism, countering the claims in \cite{liu2024differentially} that zero-artificial-noise is not always possible in DP-guaranteed multi-antenna AirFL systems.
+\begin{remark} Our results enable a \emph{privacy-for-free} mechanism, countering the claims in \cite{liu2024differentially} that zero-artificial-noise is not always possible in DP-guaranteed multi-antenna AirFL systems.
 Specifically, our design eliminates artificial noise in such systems.
-In low-SNR regimes meeting the condition \eqref{eq-snr-condition}, the DP-aware solution matches ZF, achieving privacy guarantees without performance loss.
+In low-SNR regimes meeting the condition \eqref{eq-snr-condition}, the DP-aware solution matches the optimal solution to $(\text{P1})$, achieving privacy guarantees without performance loss.

 Furthermore, it is worth noting that the core findings of our work exhibit a high degree of generality.
 While related works, such as \cite{liu2024differentially}, may adopt different system models—e.g., variations in the specific form of the DP constraint (arising from different privacy quantification methods or threat models) and the power constraint (due to different communication models)—the fundamental procedure for deriving the optimal solution and the structure of the solution itself remain unaffected.
-Consequently, \emph{the key insights of our paper, including the privacy-for-free mechanism and the characterization of the utility-privacy trade-off, are preserved} even when adapting our framework to these variations. \end{remark}
+Consequently, \emph{the key insights of our paper, including the privacy-for-free mechanism and the characterization of the convergence-privacy trade-off, are preserved} even when adapting our framework to these variations. \end{remark}